msinwolc/bilibili-danmu/README.md

 ### Description of Variables

 - `uid`: Your user ID.
 With the `uid`, you can collect danmu along with other users' names and IDs.
 This prevents losing danmu information.
 It can be set to default `0`.
-- `roomid`: The ID of the live room you want to watch.
+- `roomid`: The ID of the live room you want to watch, separate with commas.
 - `cookie`: Required to get the key to watch live info.
 Can be left blank if `uid` is `0`.
 - `buvid`: Similar to `cookie`.